 1. Inclusion and Pastoral Support At Gomer Junior School we value and implement a broad and varied curriculum.
 We also recognise that there a number of pupils who need a degree of pastoral support to make the most of the learning opportunities offered to them.
 In order to facilitate this, Gomer sees the benefit from having a Learning and Pastoral Support (L.A.P.S) Team.
 This team consists of four skilled members of staff who are based in ‘The LAPS Hub’.
 They undertake pastoral work with individuals and groups aimed at enabling them to develop a more positive attitude to learning within the classroom.
 Each member of the team is assigned to a case load within a particular year group for the reason of consistency of approach.
 The team is of vital importance in maintaining positive self-esteems at transition times.
 Each mentor has a specialist area that is used to support the whole community e.g. ELSA, FEIPS, Bereavement and Family Links.

-2. Attainment End of Key Stage 2 results 2017 evidence that Gomer Junior School has done exceptionally well, and secured the highest results across Gosport with a combined reading, writing and maths score of 64.4% which is above national.
-Our Writing Attainment is well above National Average so a significant achievement.
+2. Attainment End of Key Stage 2 results 2018 evidence that Gomer Junior School has done exceptionally well, and secured the highest results across Gosport with a combined reading, writing and maths score of 79% (currently based on unvalidated data).
+This is 15% above National Average so a significant achievement.
 Furthermore, the individual subject scores are: Writing: 93% Maths: 88% Reading: 90% GPS: 80% Disadvantaged KS2 pupils are achieving above Age Related Expectation.